redox-os/rfcs/text/0000-coprocess.md

 The alternative would be to stick to the currect "process = same address space" model.

+Process-context identifiers would improve indirect latency by reducing TLB stalls after address space switches, but empirically it appears PCIDs does not directly affect the time it takes to switch page tables itself.

 # Unresolved questions
 [unresolved]: #unresolved-questions